semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 ### Class inheritance

-This section compares the possible findings of a scan across multiple files using Semgrep and Semgrep Pro.
+This section compares the possible findings of a scan across multiple files using Semgrep OSS and Semgrep Pro.
 The file `app.java` includes two check functions that throw exceptions.
 This example looks for methods that throw a particular exception, `ExampleException`.

 <iframe title="Semgrep example no prints"src="https://semgrep.dev/embed/editor?snippet=X424" width="100%" height="432" frameborder="0"></iframe>

-When using this rule, Semgrep matches code that throws `ExampleException` but not `BadRequest`.
+When using this rule, Semgrep OSS matches code that throws `ExampleException` but not `BadRequest`.
 Check other files in the `docs/class_inheritance` directory.
 In the context of all files, you can find that this match does **not** capture the whole picture.
 The `BadRequest` extends `ExampleException`:

 File `example_exception.java`:

 ```java
 package example;